 Prevalence of Vitamin D Deficiency

-"Before the year 2000, very few doctors ever thought that anybody was vitamin D deficient," says Michael Hilock Phd., author of the The Vitamin D Solution.
-"And then we began to realize around year 2000 that as more and more studies were being done, especially from the National Health and Nutrition Examination Survey, that vitamin deficiency was very common."
+"Before the year 2000, very few doctors ever thought that anybody was vitamin D deficient," says Michael Hilock Phd., author of The Vitamin D Solution.
+"And then we began to realize around the year 2000 that as more and more studies were being done, especially from the National Health and Nutrition Examination Survey, that vitamin deficiency was very common."

 The degree of vitamin D deficiency can be expected to vary depending on the amount of sun exposure a particular region receives.
 According to Statistics Canada, 32% of Canadian adults lacked adequate vitamin D levels.
 During winter months, this number climbed to 40%.

-Heading south, we see that Americans do not fair much better on their sunnier side of the border.
+Heading south, we see that Americans do not fare much better on their sunnier side of the border.
 According to the Center for Disease Control, 33% of Americans, between 2001-2006, had inadequate levels of vitamin D.